Congratulations to the finalists of the 2022 ND POL State Championship!

 Poetry Out Loud addresses most state ELA standards and can easily be integrated into existing curriculum.
 By incorporating memorization and performance in the classroom, POL sets the stage for students to deepen their understanding of figurative language, word relationships and the nuances within word meanings.
 In addition, students learn about great poetry, explore their literary heritage, and gain confidence in public speaking skills.
-To support teachers in this effort, North Dakota Council on the Arts (NDCA) offers up to $2,000 in non-matching grant funds for poet visits to schools registered in the POL Program.
-See Poets in Schools Grant for more information.

 Any school or homeschool group in North Dakota that includes students in grades nine through twelve qualifies for POL.
 Public, private, alternative, independent, as well as homeschool groups or organizations and school-sponsored afterschool programs, are encouraged to participate.

 Poetry Out Loud provides free on-line curriculum materials, including an online poetry anthology, a comprehensive teacher’s guide, videos of student performances, lesson plans, and promotional and media resources at poetryoutloud.org.